 In most vibratory dryer machines, workpiece drying takes place through warming up the loaded media.

 This process involves loading the workpiece(s), media, and compound.

 After loading, the machine is then turned on, with the machine separating the loaded workpieces almost immediately.

 The media – usually maize or corn cob – is warmed up.
-They are then deployed to rub-off on the workpiece, absorbing the water in the process.
+They are then deployed to rub on the workpiece, absorbing the water in the process.

-In some other types of vibratory dryer machine, the process is a bit different.
+In some other types of vibratory dryer machines, the process is a bit different.

-As the material passes under the heated manifold, they are also continuously rolled through vibration.
+As the material passes under the heated manifold, it is also continuously rolled through vibration.